alec-c4/alec-c4.com/src/content/blog/2022-10-04-rails-custom-error-pages.md

 tags:
   - ruby on rails
   - ruby
-description: Custom error pages in rails applications
+description: How to create custom error pages to preview them in development mode
 ---

 Ruby on rails is shipped with html-based error pages, but with some easy steps you can create your own erb-based pages.
 So, let's do it.